 • Losing borrower benefits - consolidation loans do not offer the same benefits that you would receive on your original loans.
 For example, you might lose some discharge (cancellation) benefits if you consolidate a Federal Perkins Loan.
 Other borrower benefits that may be lost include interest rate discounts or principal rebates that can significantly reduce the cost of repaying your loans.

 • Greater total amount repaid - by extending the time you have to repay the loan, you will pay more interest on the loan.
 In fact, consolidation can double total interest expense.

-• Earlier repayment start date if you consolidate during a “grace period” for a Federal Perkins Loan, Federal Stafford Loan or Direct Stafford Loan.
+• Earlier repayment start date if you consolidate during a “grace period” for a Federal Perkins Loan or Federal Direct Loan.